thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-03-17-deepfake-masterclass-baltan-labs.markdown

    alt='Team 3'
    caption='An installation shot from Team Three\'s interactive video' %}

 **Team 3** compared the mechanism found in smart and social technology by depicting a speculative story concerning computer and animal intelligence.
 Their project resulted in an interactive installation that was tested and presented in an exhibition space at Baltan Labs.
-The work encouraged viewers to consider the question: *' What is the difference between a smart horse trying to read someone’s mind and a computer trying to do the same thing?
-Does this mean that computers will magically be able to outsmart us on all levels?'*
+The work encouraged viewers to consider the question: *"What is the difference between a smart horse trying to read someone’s mind and a computer trying to do the same thing?
+Does this mean that computers will magically be able to outsmart us on all levels?"*

 The masterclass concluded in final team presentations of their synthetic media prototypes, sharing what they learned to develop future projects on a larger scale.